Wellbeing, Project Management, Change Management, Emotional Resilience, Entrepreneurship.

 - WHAT IS THE IMPACT OF HAVING DIFFICULT STAKEHOLDERS? - Working with difficult stakeholders increases the stress levels of the project manager and the project team.
 It can also create more work, in having to chase up difficult stakeholders and invest time in trying to encourage them to contribute their element of the project plan.
 These consequences are bad enough but it can get much

 - MANAGING DIFFICULT STAKEHOLDERS - We have all experienced them haven’t we, the stakeholder who is always negative about every aspect of the project or those stakeholders who just fail to deliver their elements of the project plan?
 Equally, there are those stakeholders who are downright unpleasant or even hostile.
-Download
+Take a look at why stakeholders can sometimes appear difficult

 - “Are Women Better Leaders than Men?” - Research into leadership styles suggests that we are moving towards a more ‘Transformational’ style which emphasis emotional intelligence and interpersonal skills.
 Meanwhile, some studies have found that women have an advantage over men when it comes to the emotional aspects of leadership.
 Does this mean that women are naturally good at transformational leadership?
 If so, then “why are women still under-represented